Iyanuloluwa-triumph/MLZOOMCAMP_MIDTERM/README.md

 - To contribute: fork the repo, add improvements (models, visualizations, UI), and open a pull request.
 Include tests or example notebooks when possible.

 ---

-If you want, I can also:
-- generate a `requirements.txt` from the notebook imports,
-- add a minimal Streamlit demo for student-facing predictions.